 How To Use Sand To Top Dress Your Lawn

 When top dressing, there are a couple of tools you should have on hand to make the process a lot easier.
 The main tools are rakes, shovels and wheelbarrows.
-The Gorilla Carts GOR4PS Poly Garden Dump Cart is a must-have, as it’s easy to maneuver on uneven terrain and its dumping feature is great for offloading.

 Step By Step Top Dressing Process

 - Mow your grass, preferably with a catcher attachment.